 Co-participation is an important democratic right.
 At various levels (departmental, faculty, university or national) you can participate in decision-making and advisory processes concerning Leiden University and its education programmes.

-If you join a co-participation body you are entitled to request financial support for board membership activities.
+If you become a member of a co-participation body, you are entitled to request financial support for board membership activities.

 Leiden Assessors Committee

 The Leiden Assessors Committee (LAssO) is a consultative body made up of the student members of each faculty board.

 Leiden University Student Platform